The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Merzbow, the brainchild of Masami Akita, one of the most prolific musicians of all times (not a compliment), was a theoretician of surrealism in music but practiced a form of savage violence that was more akin to a suicide bombing on non-musical works such as Rainbow Electronics (?
 1987/jun 1990 - late 1990), Music For Bondage Performance (?
 1990/?
 1991 - ?
 1991), Venereology (jan/feb 1994 - sep 1994) and Tauromachine (may/sep 1997 - jul 1998).

-The Boredoms (2) of guitarist Seiichi Yamamoto and vocalist Yamatsuka Eye were clowns as well as scouts, imitating/exploring Faust's anarchic stream of consciousness on Soul Discharge (? ? - aug 1989), Frank Zappa's most childish gags on Pop Tatari (? ? - sep 1992), the Residents-like nursery-school bacchanal of Chocolate Synthesizer (? ? - jul 1994), and so on.
-They eventually condensed their aesthetic vision into the 64-minute madcap merry-go-round of Go on Super Roots 5 (? ? - dec 1995), the seven "super" tracks of Super ‘ (mar 1998 - may 1998), the nine-movement suite Vision Creation Newsun (? ? - oct 1999) and the hypertribal suite Seadrum (? ? - sep 2004).
+The Boredoms (12) of guitarist Seiichi Yamamoto and vocalist Yamatsuka Eye were clowns as well as scouts, imitating/exploring Faust's anarchic stream of consciousness on Soul Discharge (? ? - aug 1989), Frank Zappa's most childish gags on Pop Tatari (? ? - sep 1992), the Residents-like nursery-school bacchanal of Chocolate Synthesizer (? ? - jul 1994), and so on.
+They eventually condensed their aesthetic vision into the 64-minute madcap merry-go-round of Go on Super Roots 5 (? ? - dec 1995), the seven "super" tracks of Super ae (mar 1998 - may 1998), and the acid-tribal-jazz suite Seadrum (2004).
+Towering over anything else they have produced is the terrifying percussion apocalypse of the nine-movement suite Vision Creation Newsun (? ? - oct 1999) and the hypertribal suite Seadrum (? ? - sep 2004).

 No less terrible than the three more famous acts, Juntaro Yamanouchi's Gerogerigegege released the devastated uber-punk scum-idolizing affronts of Senzuri Champion (?
 1985/?1986 - apr 1987), Showa (? ? - oct 1988) and especially Tokyo Anal Dynamite (oct 1987 - aug 1990), containing 75 brief songs, emphasizing their passion for defecation and masturbation.